The Context Switching Problem You're Living With

 Issues appear right in their editor, next to the code.
 They read them, update them, comment on them—all without leaving their workspace.

-Every change syncs back to Jira in real-time.
+Every change syncs back to GitHub or Jira in real-time.
 Your PM, stakeholders, and reporting tools see everything.
 Zero manual updates required.

 The Real Cost of Context Switching